Traffic contract: Real-Time Variable Bit Rate (rt-VBR)

 The rt-VBR service category is used for connections that transport traffic at variable rates — traffic that relies on accurate timing between the traffic source and destination.
 An example of traffic that requires this type of service category are variable rate, compressed video streams.
 Sources that use rt-VBR connections are expected to transmit at a rate that varies with time (for example, traffic that can be considered bursty).
 Real-time VBR connections can be characterized by a Peak Cell Rate (PCR), Sustained Cell Rate (SCR), and Maximum Burst Size (MBS).
 Cells delayed beyond the value specified by the maximum CTD (Cell Transfer Delay) are assumed to be of significantly reduced value to the application.

 Non-Real-Time Variable Bit Rate (nrt-VBR)

 The nrt-VBR service category is used for connections that transport variable bit rate traffic for which there is no inherent reliance on time synchronisation between the traffic source and destination, but there is a need for an attempt at a guaranteed bandwidth or latency.
-An application that might require an nrt-VBR service category is Frame Relay interworking, where the Frame Relay CIR (Committed Information Rate) is mapped to a bandwidth guarantee in the ATM network.
+An application that might require an nrt-VBR service category is Frame Relay interworking, where the Frame Relay committed information rate is mapped to a bandwidth guarantee in the ATM network.
 No delay bounds are associated with nrt-VBR service.